thierrydrmv/lessons-learned/README.md

 ## 📝 About

-The project **Lessons Learned** is an html, css page where i executed the knowledge received at the first block of trybe.
+The project **Lessons Learned** is an html, css page where i executed the knowledge received at the first block of [Trybe](https://www.betrybe.com/).

 ---